Streampunk/beamengine/README.md

 PS > $env:DEBUG="*,-not_this"; npm run dev
 ```

-To create workers, install Beam Engine in your project.
+To create your own workers, install beam engine in your project.

     npm install beamengine

 ### Production

 __TODO__ - to follow.
+Create beam engine application.-

 ## Configuration